 Home Blog Page 29

-A Georgia lawmaker is advancing legislation to combat the dramatic rise in opioid-related overdose deaths detected since the start of the coronavirus pandemic will have to wait until next year.
+A Georgia lawmaker’s bid to combat the dramatic rise in opioid-related overdose deaths detected since the start of the coronavirus pandemic will have to wait until next year.

 The Georgia Aquarium in Atlanta says some of its otters tested positive for the coronavirus after they showed mild respiratory symptoms.

 On a trip to visit family just outside of Las Vegas, Waldron noticed that her newborn son, Jarom, had become nauseous and uninterested in eating.
 He threw up once, and then again, and by the third time, Waldron knew that she had reason to worry.
 Over the next few hours, Jarom would vomit a total of 13 times.

 Five Atlanta-area private colleges will require students to have received COVID-19 vaccinations before class begins next fall.